College Housing Selection Guide

 1. While you complete your application, you will have the opportunity to select search for and add up to three (3) other roommates and forming a roommate group.

-2. If you do not participate in same-room sign-ups or final selection and wish to live in a 2-or-4-person suite or apartment, you need the appropriate amount of roommates. *NOTE: You CANNOT sign up for a suite or apartment (outside of final selection) if you do not have enough roommates to fill the ENTIRE suite or apartment in your roommate group!* This means you MUST have a group of 2 or 4 students.
+2. If you do not participate in final selection and wish to live in a 2-or-4-person suite or apartment, you need the appropriate amount of roommates. *NOTE: You CANNOT sign up for a suite or apartment (outside of final selection) if you do not have enough roommates to fill the ENTIRE suite or apartment in your roommate group!* This means you MUST have a group of 2 or 4 students.

 3. The group leader should click the Verify button on the group screen once all members have been added.
 After this step, any member of the group can log on to select housing.